-With the summer months right around the corner, warmer, more humid conditions are sure to follow.
+With summer right around the corner, warmer, more humid conditions are sure to follow.
 Summer youth sports leagues will be starting soon, making this a good time to review the types of heat-related illness, first-aid, and methods for prevention of these common medical conditions.

 How to Recognize Heat-Related Illness